 – Unique patches and embroidery

 – Black, white, and blue color choices

 The Hayabusa Ultra Pearl Gi checks off every box when considering what to look for in a Gi.
 The pearl weave cotton construct is second to none.
 This Gi also has unique patches and embroidery, similarly to how the Goorudo has them.
 Hayabusa really killed it with this Gi and I believe that it’s a great alternative to the Goorudo we talked about earlier.

 There aren’t many differences between the Goorudo and Ultra when you look at it from a quality stand-point.
-Both are made with great weaves, gold for Goorudo, pearl for the Shinju.
+Both are made with great weaves, gold for Goorudo, pearl for the Ultra.
 The main difference is that the Ultra is a light-weight Gi, while the Goorudo is a heavyweight Gi.
-I believe both the Shinju and Goorudo Gi’s are two of the best Gi’s for Brazilian Jiu Jitsu, relax knowing that you really can’t go wrong with either option.
+I believe both the Ultra and Goorudo Gi’s are two of the best Gi’s for Brazilian Jiu Jitsu, relax knowing that you really can’t go wrong with either option.